Tutorial: Using two-factor authentication to protect SSH logins

 yes, and uncomment it (remove the

-The line should look like this:
+Either, way the line in question should look like this:

-Finally, you just need to restart SSH.
+Finally, you just need to restart sshd.

 sudo systemctl restart sshd

-auth required pam_google_authenticator.so line in your
+# auth required pam_google_authenticator.so

-auth [success=done new_authtok_reqd=done default=die] pam_google_authenticator.so nullok.
+auth [success=done new_authtok_reqd=done default=die] pam_google_authenticator.so nullok

 And, finally, don’t be like me—make sure your Num Lock is on before you drive yourself crazy trying to figure out why the verification codes don’t work.